-Data I/O records a liability for an estimate of costs that it expects to incur under our basic limited warranty when product revenue is recognized.
+We record a liability for an estimate of costs that we expect to incur under our basic limited warranty when product revenue is recognized.
 Factors affecting our warranty liability include the number of units sold and historical and anticipated rates of claims and costs per claim.
-Data I/O normally provides a warranty for our products against defects for periods ranging from ninety days to one year.
+We normally provide a warranty for our products against defects for periods ranging from ninety days to one year.
 We provide for the estimated cost that may be incurred under our product warranties and periodically assess the adequacy of our warranty liability based on changes in the above factors.
-Data I/O records revenues on extended warranties on a straight-line basis over the term of the related warranty contracts.
+We record revenues on extended warranties on a straight-line basis over the term of the related warranty contracts.
 Service costs are expensed as incurred.